Shengyis/Matplotcpp/README.md

 Requirement:

     1. python3.x installed.
-    2. make sure "python\Python.h" in your include path.
-For example, you can do
+    2. make sure "Python.h" in your include path.

-            ln -s yourPythonRoot/Headers /usr/local/include/python

-       or just simply change "#include <python/Python.h>" in head file to #include "your Python.h"
     3. when compiling, add -lpython3.x (or equivalent one, incase you change this lib to your custom name), -lpython2.x does not work!

 Install: put the header into your dir.